seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

   }
 ```

-The `dependencies` object tells us what modules our Node.js project is using.
+The `dependencies` property is object with properties that tell us what modules our Node.js app is using.
 There are some core ones for reading files and doing basic things and they're included with Node, but for more extensive stuff, we load modules from a module store.

 So if we're going to need more modules, we need to add them to our dependencies.
 For this project we'll add a few.
 But first let's just add one.
 Let's change that `dependencies` object.

-Each module is declared as a property name that is the name of the module (it has to match the name in a package manager like [npmjs.org]()), then the value is the version.
-We'll get into why you might use the up arrow before it in a different class.
+Each module is declared as a property name that is the name of the module, then the value is the version.
+We'll get into why you might use the up arrow before it in a different workshop.

 Remember to make sure that every property in the object except the last has a comma after it.